 In 2002, after his appointment as Minister of Culture, Gil also starts circulating the international socio-political, environmental and cultural landscape.
 Under the Ministry in particular, he designs and implements new policies ranging from the creation of the Pontos de Cultura (cultural hotspots) to the lead presence of Brazil in Forums, Seminars and Conferences worldwide, working on topics ranging from new technology, copyright, cultural development, cultural diversity and the place of southern countries in the globalized world.

 His multiple activities have been recognized by various nations, who have already named him the Artist for Peace by UNESCO in 1999, Ambassador of FAO, and gave him honors and awards as diverse as Légion d'Honneur from France and Sweden's Polar Music Prize among others.

-A unique composer powered by immense talent and curiosity.
-A unique musical ambassador powered by firm cultural conviction.
+A unique musical ambassador, powered by a firm cultural conviction.

 |2009 © Gege Produções Artísticas||Refazenda fez|